Try These Examples

 Percentage Change: The Math That Trips Everyone Up

 The formula is ((New - Old) / Old) × 100.
-That's it.
 New value minus old value, divided by the old value, times 100.
 This tells you how much something grew or shrank relative to where it started.

 Your rent went from $1,000 to $1,200?
 That's ((1200 - 1000) / 1000) × 100 = 20% increase.